 LECOM requires all applicants to submit a LECOM Supplemental Application for each pathway to which they apply.
 Once LECOM receives the PharmCAS application for any pathway, qualified applicants will receive an e-mail message providing information and instructions regarding how to complete the Supplemental Application which will include a username and password to access the secure LECOM Candidate Portal to complete the Supplemental Application.
 Payment of the $50 supplemental application fee is required at the time of submission.
 The LECOM Supplemental Application is very brief, and you are encouraged to complete it as soon as possible.
 The deadline date for submission of the LECOM Supplemental Application is April 1, 2016.

 LECOM does not consider foreign transcripts or foreign transcript evaluations.

-Applicants being considered for admission will be invited for an on-site interview on a rolling basis between October and April.
+Applicants being considered for admission will be invited for an on-site interview on a rolling basis between September through October.
 Therefore, those applying early may have a greater chance for acceptance.
 The on-site interview will give the applicant an opportunity to meet faculty, staff, and current students, as well as learn more about the School and the pharmacy program.
 While we strongly recommend that a candidate interviews at the campus to which they are applying, accommodations can be made upon special request.
 Please contact the admissions coordinator for further information at email@example.com .